Travel.State.Gov >

 Vaccinations: Although no vaccinations are required to enter BiH, be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Air pollution is a significant problem in several cities in BiH.
+Air pollution is a significant problem in most cities in BiH.
 Consider the impact seasonal smog and heavy particulate pollution may have on you and consult your doctor before traveling if necessary.

 The air quality varies considerably and fluctuates by season.
 It is at its worst in the winter.
 People at the greatest risk from particle pollution exposure are: